 The thing is, just because a player plays indoor ball, doesn’t mean that they will be great outdoor.

 You have the elements, you have to cover half of the court (2 on 2), and you have to be able to handle a lot more physically & technically.
-I am not taking anything from the indoor game, those guys and gals that play in college are beast 😉 It’s just a different game.
+I am not taking anything from the indoor game, those guys and gals that play in college are living, breathing, walking BEAST 😉

 Now, I say this because this really opens the door to allow “sand volleyball” specialist.